Timm-png/DinoCPP/README.md

-# The project is closed.
+# The game is closed.
 Because the bug is not fixed

 ## DinoCPP